First Year Advising Frequently Asked Questions

 Some schools might have additional restrictions about courses students can take on a Permit to Study.
 Students should consult with their First Year Advisor for further information.

 If students wish to take courses for transfer credit before their first semester at AU, they would need to be pre-approved for the appropriate equivalency.
 The vast majority of AU Core courses will need to be taken at AU as they are specific to our curriculum and course offerings.
 Students should work with their first-year advisor to discuss courses that would work best for their academic plan.

 Students can view the Transfer Articulation Database to see all courses that have already been approved with course equivalencies.
 If students decide to take a course that hasn’t yet been articulated, they should work with their first-year advisor to complete the necessary steps to get those courses articulated.

 Students can contact their advisor via email or by making an appointment.
 You should also be using your AU email account (not a personal email) as all university communications will happen through that account.

 Prior to a meeting with a First Year Advisor, students should have any questions prepared to make sure all of their concerns are addressed.
 If they are coming in to discuss next semester’s course registration, please plan intended classes in the Eagle Service student planner.
 If students have other questions or forms that need to be signed, they should make sure to bring them filled out prior to their appointment, if possible.

 Most students that study abroad for credit do so in their 3rd year.
 There are programmatic exceptions that allow for studying abroad earlier.
 Students should work with their advisor to plan for their abroad semester.
 For more information on study abroad opportunities, please visit AU Abroad.

-The university does not allow first year students to do an internship for credit.
+The university does not allow first year students to do an internship for credit unless they are participating in the AU Cornerstone program.
 We want students to prioritize their transition (both socially and academically) to the university.